ian-shafer/ian-shafer.github.io/_posts/2016-02-02-db-migrations.md

 Show Me the Code
 --------------------------------------------------------------------------------

-First, your database must have a table like this:
+First, your database must have a table that stores the current version that looks like this:

 ~~~ sql
 create table database_versions (